AI & Agents

 What Are Supabase Edge Functions and Why Use Them for File Processing?

 Supabase Edge Functions run TypeScript natively via Deno.
 You get instant cold starts and direct access to standard Web APIs like fetch.
-Developers building with Fast.io can intercept webhooks and manage workspace permissions without provisioning servers.
+Developers building with Fastio can poll workspace activity, add members, and call Ripley, the built-in RAG agent, without provisioning servers.
 You can also coordinate AI agent access directly from the edge.

 Many older tutorials default to AWS Lambda for backend logic.
 Lambda brings cold starts and forces you to bundle dependencies.
 Supabase Edge Functions simplify deployment by keeping the compute layer near your database and storage.
-This setup works well when you need to process file metadata or trigger intelligence workflows right after a user uploads an asset to a shared workspace.
+This setup works well when you need to extract file metadata or start a Ripley chat after a user uploads an asset to a shared workspace.

 Before writing code, make sure your local environment and cloud accounts are ready.
 You will need access to both platforms and their command-line tools.